RishavIITK22/Autonomous-Materials-Discovery-/README.md

       ->pip install -r requirements.txt
       ->pip install -e .
   4. Next run the web_app.py or web_app_updated.py in the .notebooks/ directory as mentioned in this repo to run the web app script.

+Note: Here the api key for LLM (LLama model) is used from the OLA Krutrim service.